What is Edge Computing?

 Consider the following scenario: Your alarm clock goes off while you’re sleeping in your temperature-controlled bed, causing your drapes to separate, allowing just enough sunlight to gently wake you up.
 You hear cheerful music playing via your smart speaker as you get out of bed.
 Sensors in your floor alert your coffee machine that you’ve gotten out of bed, and it starts brewing.
 The music is replaced by a narration of the morning’s news headlines as you approach the kitchen, where a pot of freshly prepared coffee greets you.

 The notion of the Internet of Things (IoT) has been around for a while.
 A network of interconnected devices that communicate with one another via software, sensors, and other technologies.
 In sectors including healthcare, transportation, communication, manufacturing, and, of course, smart homes, the network has spawned a slew of ground-breaking applications.
 There were 620 distinct publicly-recorded IoT platforms in 2016, up from only 260 platforms in 2015.
 Amazon and Microsoft are among the behemoths fighting for a piece of the ever-growing IoT platform pie.
-According to estimates, worldwide investment on IoT would reach a staggering 1.1 trillion dollars by 2023.
-This may be explained by organisations’ increased attention on security, as well as the need to improve efficiency and save operating expenses.
+According to estimates, worldwide investment in IoT will reach a staggering 1.1 trillion dollars by 2023.
+This may be explained by organizations’ increased attention to security as well as the need to improve efficiency and save operating expenses.
 Smart homes and smart cities are also being viewed as worthwhile investments in technology.

 How does edge computing work?